-Thirty-four-year-old Steven Ryan is a barber by trade and has recently taken the plunge to go Snail Farming.
+Thirty-four-year-old Steven Ryan is a barber by trade, but he has recently turned his sights to snail farming.

 ‘We looked at Christmas trees, planting, everything you could possibly think of in terms of speciality services.
 Nothing ever possessed enough potential to pay a mortgage or to raise a family, but then snail farming was discovered.’
 Steven explained.